-A. Northeastern community means faculty, currently enrolled students, staff, affiliated programs, and alumni with a current valid Husky Card.
+A. Northeastern community means faculty, currently enrolled students, staff, and alumni with a current Northeastern University identification.

 B. Public Users refers to any person who is not a part of the Northeastern community with a valid photo ID.

 C. Valid photo ID includes a driver’s license or state ID, institutional ID, or passport.

-All users must behave respectfully and observe all policies of Northeastern University and Snell Library, such as but not limited to the Code of Student Conduct, the Policy on Appropriate Use of Computer and Network Resources, and Snell Library Security and Conduct protocols.
+All users must behave respectfully and observe all policies of Northeastern University and Snell Library, such as, but not limited to, the Code of Student Conduct, the Policy on Appropriate Use of Computer and Network Resources, and Snell Library Code of Conduct.
 Access privileges can be revoked at any time.

-Public Users in the following categories may be granted access to Snell Library during regular service hours:
+2. Public Users in the following categories may be granted access to Snell Library during Library Service Hours.

-Consortial Members – Members of the public who are affiliated with any reciprocal partner of Northeastern University, such as the Boston Library Consortium, have library access.
+3. Consortia Members–Members of the public who are affiliated with any reciprocal partner of Northeastern University, such as the Boston Library Consortium, have library access.
 Members affiliated with a partner of Northeastern, must register in advance using the library privileges form and check in at the Access Point with a valid photo ID.

-Researchers – If a public user is doing scholarly research, they may apply for a Researcher Pass.
-Researcher passes will be granted for temporary access only, and are specifically created for use of unique resources owned by Northeastern Library.
-Applications must be submitted a week in advance of the planned visit, and will be reviewed by the Head of Information Delivery and Access Services or appointed designee.
-Library staff review applications within 3 business days to determine whether the research need fits the above criteria, and will notify applicants once their applications are accepted or rejected.
+4. Researchers–If a public user is doing scholarly research, they may apply for a Researcher Pass.
+Researcher passes will be granted for temporary access only and are specifically created for use of unique resources owned by Northeastern University Library.
+Applications must be submitted a week in advance of the planned visit and will be reviewed by the Head of Information Delivery and Access Services or an appointed designee.
+Library staff review applications within 3 business days to determine whether the research need fits the above criteria and will notify applicants once their applications reviewed.
 This notification will detail the privileges and dates covered.
 Researcher passes will also be granted to users with letters of introduction from their home institution or public library.
-These letters should indicate the research need that Northeastern University Library can fill.
+These letters should indicate the research needs that Northeastern University Library can fill.
 Researcher passes may be extended by the Head of Information Delivery and Access Services as needed.
 Like all library patrons, researchers must show a valid photo ID, along with the Researcher pass, to sign in and enter the library.

 5. Archives Researchers and visitors–Researchers and community members wishing to use the Northeastern University Archives and Special Collections are welcome during the Archives’ open hours.
-Researchers should contact Archives in advance if possible, both to ensure materials can be made available and to provide access to the building.
+Researchers should contact Archives in advance, if possible, both to ensure materials can be made available and to provide access to the building.
 Like all library patrons, researchers must show a valid photo ID to sign in and enter the library.
 Access is granted for Archives and Special Collections only, and materials are subject to all restrictions placed by the University or the donor.

-Guest passes are also issued for library programs and events, such as the Meet the Author talks.
+Guest passes are also issued for library programs and events.

-Students from the Community – If a teacher from a local secondary school wants to bring their class to the library for a research assignment, they must schedule it ahead of time with the Associate Dean, Experiential Learning & Academic Engagement.
+7. Students from the Community–If a teacher from a local secondary school wants to bring their class to the library for a research assignment, they must schedule it ahead of time with the Associate Dean, Experiential Learning & Academic Engagement.

-• Public users in the library have access to the basic services of the Help and Information desk and the Research Help office.
-However, in-depth research may not be available.
+1. Public users in the library have access to the basic services of the Help and Information desk and on-site Research Help

 IV.
 Additional Information

 Any appeals or exceptions to this policy must be referred first to the Head of Information Delivery and Access Services.
-If necessary, requests will be forwarded to an Associate Dean or the Dean of Libraries.
+If necessary, requests will be forwarded to an Associate Dean or the Dean of the Library.